HenryZH39/GitBook/others/BQ.md

 9. Why did you decide to join this company?
 10. What is your favorite or least favorite thing working here?
 ---
-### My answers:
-#### 1. Tell me about yourself:
-- What value could you bring to the company ?
- - I'm working as a full stack develper for about 3 years.
-And I'm familiar with web application development and I also have some experience in Android application Development.
-- Your Strength
- - I'm highly adaptable could adapt to different environment very quickly.
-I enjoy teamwork.
-I'm also team-oriented, result-oriented.
-I could work hard to acheive the goals.
-Moreover, I love challenges and enjoy learning new things .
-- Your Weakness (no need if not asked)
- - I'm curiouse people.
-So if i face some new challenges , I sometimes addicted to learning new things .
-One time I almost missed the deadline.
-After that exprience, I learn to control my schedule and deliver the task first.
-After that, I will find some time to learn the new thing and tried to do some optimization.
-- What I am looking for ?
- - I'm looingk for a position that I could add value to.
-That I could also have challenges and learn new thins.
-- Is this company or the role looking for ? (quesiton could ask to interviewer)
-#### 2. Failure: (Cutomer Obsession, Ear Trust)
-#### 3. Most Challenging: (Insist on the Highest Standards，Ownership，Learn and Be Curious）
-#### 4. Miss deadline: (Customer Obsession，Deliver Results, Ownership，Dive Deep）
-#### 5. Conflict: (Customer Obsession，Earn Trust）
-#### 6. Took a risk, or do not have much time to make a decision: (Bias for Action，Ownership)
-#### 7. Challenges from customers:（Customer Obsession， Earn Trust）
--
-#### 8. Negative feedback:（Earn Trust）
-#### 9. Sacrifice short for long goal:（Think Big）
-#### 10. Tough decision: (Bias for Action)
-#### 11. Why Amazon ?
-- Why you fit this position?
-- What is your strength or special point
-    - I really want to work here.
-Cause this is company with an excepional culture.
-My current positon is in retail industry.
-I knew the knowledge about ERP system, customer exprience.
-I also farmiliar with java servlet,spring framework.
-I believe I could be a qualified candidate for the position.
-- What attract you or what is your interest in the position?
-    - I use Amazon and AWS for long time and I am really interested in working in the company which changed our daily life .